tonethar/IGME-230-GDD-2017-Fall/notes/web-apps-7.md

 Let's look at an example:

 ```
-// A. For primitives, const means we can't change the value
+// A. For primitives, const means we CAN NOT change the value
 const PI = 3.14;
 const FIRST_PRESIDENT  = "Washington";
 const skyIsBlue = true;